opdhananjay/AngularProject/README.md

-3 Above Project is Made using Angular 16 Version , bootstrap 5, HTML,CSS and Typescript , Json Server For Storing User Information
+3 .Above Project is Made using Angular 16 Version , bootstrap 5, HTML,CSS and Typescript , Json Server For Storing User Information

+4 .
+Wthout Json Server Deploy on Netlify You can able see FrontEnd - https://tubular-travesseiro-059981.netlify.app/